 My role is to use my training and experience to enable you to share any difficulties you may have and to help you find ways of understanding how to cope with or, if appropriate, change your circumstances.

-I am a Financial Planner specialising in matrimonial work, I am on the National Committee for Consensus as well as an associate member of the Family Law Association.
+I am a Financial Planner specialising in matrimonial work, I act as the Glasgow POD leader for Consensus as well as being the National Chairperson along with being an associate member of the Family Law Association.
 I work extensively in all financial areas of separation and divorce and have done for over 15 years.

 Having worked for so long in this field there is very little I have not come across which helps set out the process and the journey that lies ahead.
 So ensuring that the finances are in order goes very much hand in hand with the emotional aspects of sorting out a family's finances.